 - Any instrument for shooting, stabbing or cutting; or

-- Any instrument used as a weapon of offence which is likely to cause death; or
+- Any instrument used as a weapon of offence that is likely to cause death; or

 - Fire or any heated substance; or